MBA Consulting Casebooks: 26 Free Downloads

 Start by reading the case background.
 Summarize the information out loud, confirm the objective, and ask clarifying questions out loud.
 You will not be able to answer your own questions, but talking out loud simulates what you do in a real interview.

-Next, take a few minutes to write out your framework.
+Next, take a few minutes to write out your structure.
 Treat this like a real interview, so do not give yourself unlimited time.
-When your framework is ready, talk through it as if you were explaining it to an interviewer.
+When your structure is ready, talk through it as if you were explaining it to an interviewer.

 Then move through each case question, talking through your thinking out loud.
 If there is math, talk through your calculations.
 Once you finish, deliver your recommendation out loud and suggest next steps.